A woman with severe allergy

 • Pollen from trees, grasses, and weeds

-• Mold spores present in damp areas
+• Mold spores, especially in damp places

 Duration of an Allergy-Related Sore Throat